-(1) A proposal to award an honorary doctorate, setting out the grounds for it, can be submitted to the Senate by at least two university lecturers.
-If the Senate approves, the relevant Faculty Board will establish a committee of five university lecturers, chaired by the Faculty Dean or the Deputy Dean.
-The committee will produce the materials necessary for the Faculty Board to reach a decision.

-(2) The decision to award the proposed honorary doctorate requires a two-thirds majority of the Faculty Board, voting in a secret ballot.
-If it is decided to award the honour, the encomium can be drawn up in consultation with the person to be honoured.

-(3) The award of the honorary doctorate consists of a statement of the reasons for the honour, the presentation of the certificate by the Rector and the Dean of the relevant Faculty and an academic lecture by the honorary graduate.

-(4) If the honoured person is convicted of a criminal offence, the degree "Doctor Honoris Causa" must be withdrawn.
+- (1) A proposal to award an honorary doctorate, setting out the grounds for it, can be submitted to the Senate by at least two university lecturers of the faculty.
+If the Senate approves, the Faculty Board will establish a committee of five university lecturers of the faculty, chaired by the Dean or the Deputy Dean.
+The committee will produce the materials necessary for the Faculty Board to reach a decision. - (2) The decision to award the proposed honorary doctorate requires a two-thirds majority of the Faculty Board, voting in a secret ballot.
+If it is decided to award the honour, the encomium can be drawn up in consultation with the person to be honoured. - (3) The award of the honorary doctorate consists of a statement of the reasons for the honour, the presentation of the certificate by the Rector and the Dean of the relevant Faculty and an academic lecture by the honorary graduate. - (4) If the holder of the degree has been legally convicted of an offence, the degree "Doctor Honoris Causa" or "Doktor Ehren halber" can be withdrawn.
+It must be withdrawn if the honoured person has been legally convicted of a crime. .§ 25 paragraphs 2 and 3 of these regulations shall apply mutatis mutandis.

-IV.
-MISCELLANEOUS PROVISIONS
+V. MISCELLANEOUS PROVISIONS